maistra/istio-operator/bundle/README.md

 ## Validating the configuration

-The Operator validates the contents of the `spec.values` field.
-When the Operator parses this field, and encounters an unknown value, it generates an error message.
-To force the Operator to pass an unknown value, use the `spec.rawValues` field.
+The Kubernetes API server validates the contents of the `spec.values` field.
+When it encounters an unknown value, it generates an error message.
+To pass an unknown value, use the `spec.rawValues` field.

-You can use the `oc explain` command to display the valid values for the fields in the Istio Custom Resoure Definition (CRD) file.
-For example, `oc explain istio.spec.values`.
+You can use the `kubectl explain` command to display the valid values for the fields in the Istio Custom Resoure Definition (CRD) file.
+For example, `kubectl explain istio.spec.values`.

 ## Installing the istioctl tool